piyerx/Github-101/README.md

 ## Table of Contents
 * [1.
 Git Cheat Sheet](GUIDEs/01-git-cheat-sheet.md)
+> Essential Git commands for daily use and troubleshooting.
 * [2.
 Github Tips](GUIDEs/02-github-tips.md)
+> Handy tips for managing your GitHub repositories more efficiently.
 * [3.
 Pull Requests Guide](GUIDEs/03-pull-requests-guide.md)
+> A guide to creating, reviewing, and managing pull requests on GitHub.
 * [4.
 Gitignore Guide](GUIDEs/04-gitignore-guide.md)
+> Learn how to use .gitignore files to manage which files are tracked in your repository.
 * [5.
 Markdown Cheatsheet](GUIDEs/05-markdown-cheatsheet.md)
+> The basics of Markdown syntax, useful for GitHub README files and documentation.
 * [6.
 VS Code Extensions](GUIDEs/06-vs-code-extensions.md)
+> Recommended extensions for an optimized development environment.
 * [7.
 Github Pages Guide](GUIDEs/07-github-pages-guide.md)
+> Step-by-step instructions on hosting your personal website using GitHub Pages.
 * [8.
 Bash zsh Aliases](GUIDEs/08-bash-zsh-aliases.md)
+> Boost your command-line productivity with essential Bash and Zsh aliases.

 ## Why Did I Create This Repo?
 The goal of this repository is to create a one-stop guide for developers to enhance their Git and GitHub experience.